-Man who aided sick flight passenger shows virus symptoms
+Man shows symptoms after aiding flight passenger with virus

 The man’s wife was overheard saying he felt sick before the flight and had lost his sense of taste and smell.

-“She told me he had been short of breath and on the way back home he was going to get tested for COVID,” Aldapa said.
+“She told me he had been short of breath and on the way back home he was going to get tested for COVID,” said Aldapa, who works at a Veterans Administration medical center in West Los Angeles.

 The man died at a hospital after an emergency landing.
 The flight continued to Los Angeles.

-USA Today reported that the man died of acute respiratory failure and COVID-19, according to a coroner’s report.

 United Airlines said all passengers are required to fill out a ready-to-fly questionnaire to acknowledge they don’t have COVID-19 or related symptoms.
 Several passengers said the man Aldapa helped showed symptoms, but it remained unclear if he had the coronavirus.